 - Dried or hardened sebum can be a site for secondary infections.

-As per Ayurveda, excessive sebum production is due to a dosha imbalance caused by aggravated Kapha dosha.
-This imbalance causes oily scalp, dandruff, and other associated conditions.
-IN further sections we will look at how to reduce sebum production on scalp.
+As per Ayurveda, excessive sebum production or scalp buildup is due to a dosha imbalance caused by aggravated Kapha dosha.
+This imbalance causes oily scalp, oily dandruff, and other associated conditions.
+In further sections we will look at how to reduce sebum production on scalp.

 Herbs to Reduce Excess Sebum in Your Hair